 If you do not have a passport or need to renew yours, use an expedited method to obtain it immediately.
 OGS will not be able to request the necessary immigration documents for you until you have a valid passport.

 PLEASE NOTE: If you have been admitted to study at an NYU site abroad and are in the process of changing your name, gender, or any biographical information on your passport, we encourage you to complete that process before applying for a visa.
-If timing will not allow for this, we recommend that you wait to formalize these changes until your program has finished.
+If timing will not allow for this, we recommend that you wait to formalize these changes until you have returned from your semester or academic year away.
 Please contact OGS if you have any questions.

 If you are an F-1 student, to keep your F-1 status while abroad, you must: